OISF/suricata/doc/userguide/rules/transforms.rst

 the transform will decompress data up to max-size.
 Value 0 is forbidden for max-size (there is no unlimited value).

-This example alerts if ``http.uri`` contains base64-encoded gzipped value
+This example alerts if ``http.uri`` contains base64-encoded gzipped value:

 .. container:: example-rule

     alert http any any -> any any (msg:"from_base64 + gunzip";